johnryan465/reinforce.space/opssat/actuators/index.md

 # Actuators

-The actuators of the OPS SAT are reaction wheels and magnetoquers, however we need to consider the level of control we have over these components to accurately reflect the world.
+The actuators of the OPS SAT are reaction wheels and magnetorquers, however we need to consider the level of control we have over these components to accurately reflect the world.

 ## PID Controllers